Starting or Expanding a Business

 These zone district designations do not apply within the incorporated city limits of Bonners Ferry or Moyie Springs, which have their own zoning departments and zone district designations.
 If you are considering establishing a business within the incorporated city limits of Bonners Ferry, call City Hall at (208) 267-3105, in Moyie Springs, call the City Office at (208) 267-2598.

 County requirements for establishing a business within the Rural Community/Commercial, Commercial / Light Industrial and Industrial zone districts is relatively simple and administrative requirements are few.
 Boundary County does not require business permits or licenses in addition to those required by the State of Idaho to operate.
-Prior to establishing a business within areas zoned for commercial use, however, the developer must submit a site plan for review by the Planning and Zoning Commission which shows property lines, existing and proposed structures, ingress and egress routes, parking areas, storage areas and additional details as needed to clearly depict the nature and scope of the proposed operation.
+Prior to establishing a business within areas zoned for commercial use, however, the developer must submit a site plan for review by the Planning and Zoning Commission which shows property lines, existing and proposed structures, ingress and egress routes, parking areas, storage areas and additional details as needed to clearly depict the nature and scope of the proposed operation; note signage in the following paragraph.

 For the sake of clarity, the Boundary County Zoning and Subdivision Ordinance defines commercial structure use as a structure intended primarily for the conduct of retail trade in goods and services and industrial use as the use of a parcel or development of a structure intended primarily for the manufacture, assembly or finishing of products intended primarily for wholesale distribution.
 In the Rural Community/Commercial zone district and Commercial / Light Industrial district, businesses fitting the commercial definition are allowed as a permitted use while industrial uses must be processed as a conditional use; in the Industrial zone district both commercial and industrial uses are allowed as permitted uses, however, residential use in this zone is limited to an owner or caretaker residence only.